Anifie/CardanoDemoDApp/README.md

 # Cardano Demo DApp
-Cardano demo dApp with web3auth and meshJs
+Cardano demo dApp with web3auth wallet and meshJs

 Frontend with NextJs and tailwindcss